dlongest/dlongest.github.io/README.md

 # Overview
-Blog on various development topics generally on .NET, back-end development, and dev team practices.
+Blog on various development topics generally on .NET, software design, back-end development, and dev team practices.

 # In Progress
 A terrific designer is helping me with the actual design.
 Check out the current blog design progress at [http://jenbeatty.github.io/dlblogdesign/](http://jenbeatty.github.io/dlblogdesign/)